notuxic/testrunner/README.md

     - a two-way line-diff for output and text files, including inline-diff-hints and whitespace-hints,
     - a two-way binary-diff in a *hexdump*-like format for binary files,
     - the input sent to the program,
-    - the commandline used for running the program,
+    - the command-line used for running the program,
     - the programs exit-code,
     - other information, when using the respective feature (see bullet points below).
  - Generate a JSON report, for processing by other programs.